 Bush types are sometimes called “determinate” and do not need their side shoots pinched out.

 Bush varieties grow well in containers and large pots so they can trail over the sides, or in an upside down planter such as a topsy turvy.

-Trailing and tumbler varieties include, Tumbling Tom, Tumbler and Hundreds and Thousands.
-These are also great for hanging baskets.
+Trailing and Tumbler varieties include, Tumbling Tom – Red and Yellew, Tumbler F1 and Hundreds and Thousands to name just a few.
+These are great for hanging baskets.

-Among the tall varieties that are easy to grow are:
+Among the tall varieties that are easy to grow in the UK are: